-Individual class participation: Active class participation is very important for this course.
+Individual participation: Active participation is very important for this course.
 The participation will be graded based on the (1) presence in the class, (2) the frequency of answering pre-class poll questions and (3) the quantity and quality of your comment in the classroom.
 Because so much of the learning in this course occurs in the classroom, it is important that you attend every class.
-If you have to miss class, for one reason or another, please notify the instructor in advance by e-mail and file the Course Absence Report (http://www.upenn.edu/registrar/staff-resources/courses-intouch.html).
+If you have to miss class, for one reason or another, please notify the instructor and TA in advance by e-mail.
 All students are expected to participate in class discussions.
+Students should expect to be cold called.
+You are required to display your Wharton issued name tent in each class to facilitate teacher/student interaction.
+A seating chart will be distributed at the beginning of the course.
+Students are required to sit in their selected seat.